 - Send the form to the HCC via fax, or scan and email (fax: 503.517.4947, email: email@example.com)

 - Set up a brief phone meeting with the Director of Health and Counseling to clarify the medical or psychological reason for the medical leave and identify an initial plan for treatment while away.
 You can discuss any questions you may have, and to obtain any information relevant to your medical leave.
 (The Director should have your partly filled-out form by this point).
-At the conclusion of the telephone meeting, the HCC Director will sign and forward your MLOA form to the Vice President and Dean of Student Services' Office.
+At the conclusion of the telephone meeting, the HCC Director will sign and forward your MLOA form to the office of the Vice President for Student Services and Dean of Students.

-- If you have specific questions regarding academics, and/or would like an additional meeting to discuss these questions, please email the office of the Vice President and Dean of Student Services (firstname.lastname@example.org).
+- If you have specific questions regarding academics, and/or would like an additional meeting to discuss these questions, please email the office of the Vice President for Student Services and Dean of Students (firstname.lastname@example.org).
 It is helpful to include your questions in the email so you may be best directed to the most appropriate resource.

 - Because you will be unable to visit each required office in person for a signature to complete your MLOA form, you will need to contact each office listed on the form via email to notify them of your plan to take a medical leave of absence, ask them any questions you may have, and request information from them.

 Send one email and include all the following offices and individuals to notify them of your plans to take a medical leave.
 The email you send to these offices serves as an electronic signature on the form.
 Listed below are the six offices / individuals and the corresponding email addresses: